 Senate member information includes senator contact information, district order and leadership lists, mailing labels and more.

 Yes.
-Members of the general public are encouraged to testify before committees, though testimony must be arranged with committee staff prior to a scheduled hearing.
+Members of the general public are encouraged to testify before committees, though testimony may need to be arranged with committee staff prior to a scheduled hearing.
 Committees primarily focus hearings on particular bills, though occasionally they discuss issues of broad interest within the committee's jurisdiction.
-It's best not to appear to testify at a committee on the day it is scheduled to hear a particular bill or discuss a particular topic without previously contacting the committee staff or your representative.
-Call House Public Information Services at (651) 296-2146 or Senate Information (651) 296-0504 to find the phone numbers for committee staff or to receive a standing committee schedule.
+It's best not to come to testify at a committee hearing without first contacting the committee staff or your representative.
+Call House Public Information Services at 651-296-2146 or Senate Information 651-296-0504 to find the phone numbers for committee staff or to receive a standing committee schedule.

-Here are 10 simple suggestions to make it easier to get involved:
+Here are 10 suggestions to make it easier to get involved:

-The Legislative Publications Web page links to free print and/or online publications providing session information, mailing lists, fiscal information, reports, and revisor's manuals.
+The Legislative Publications web page links to free publications providing session information, mailing lists, fiscal information, reports, and Revisor's manuals and guides.

 The green and red member directories are joint publications of the Minnesota House and Senate.
-The green book or Members Directory is published near the beginning of the first year of a biennial legislative session—usually in February.
-The green book contains pictures, biographical information, committee assignments and contact information for all 134 Representatives and 67 Senators.
-It also lists key House and Senate Staff and certain joint offices.
-The green book is followed later in the session by the red book, the Official Directory of the Minnesota Legislature.
-The red book contains extra information, such as the permanent rules of both the House and the Senate, joint rules, statutory and constitutional provisions relating to the Legislature and other useful information.
-The red book is usually available no later than June of the odd-numbered year.
+The green book, or Members Directory, is published near the beginning of the first year of a biennial legislative session—usually in February.
+It contains pictures, biographical information, committee assignments and contact information for all 134 representatives and 67 senators.
+It also lists key House and Senate staff and certain joint offices.
+The red book, the Official Directory of the Minnesota Legislature, is published during the second year of the biennium.
+It contains additional information, such as the permanent rules of both the House and the Senate, joint rules, and statutory and constitutional provisions relating to the Legislature.

 Green and red books are available at the House Public Information Services, Room 175, State Office Building and at the Senate Information Office, Room 231, State Capitol.
 Limited copies are mailed.